Aber and Inver (placename elements)

 Aber and Inver are common elements in place-names of Celtic origin.
 Both mean "confluence of waters" or "river mouth".
-Their distribution reflects the geographical influence of the Brittonic and Goidelic language groups, respectively.
+Their distribution broadly reflects the geographical influence of the Brittonic and Goidelic language groups, respectively.

 Aber

 Aber goes back to Common Brittonic.
 In Old Welsh it has the form oper (later aper) and is derived from an assumed *od-ber, meaning 'pouring away'.
 This is derived from the Proto-Indo-European root *bher-, 'carry' (English bear, Latin fero) with the prefix ad-, 'to'.
 It is found in Welsh, Cornish and Breton.

-Place names with aber are very common in Wales.
-They are also common on the east coast of Scotland, where they are assumed to be of Pictish origin.
-They are found to a lesser extent in Cornwall and other parts of England and Brittany.
+Place names with aber are very common in Wales, and are found to a lesser extent in Cornwall and other parts of England and Brittany.
 It may be that the relative dearth in Cornwall is simply a result of there being fewer rivers on a peninsula.
+"Aber" names are also common on the east coast of Scotland, and to a lesser extent further west.
+The Scottish examples are often assumed to be of Pictish origin, then borrowed into Gaelic, though some have argued that these are native Gaelic coinages.